BootstrapCMS/CMS/README.md

 * No support or help will be given during installation or updating.
   * No database migration support between updates
   * Updates may not be backwards compatible
+* Some of the config may be for features that don't exist yet.
+  * Some config may even brake the entire site
+  * Just remember, this software comes WITHOUT ANY WARRANTY
 * Technically, this software comes with no support after the testing stage either.
   * This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE
   * See the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.html) for more details